-· Adapt a more simplistic lifestyle
+1. Adopt a more simplistic lifestyle

 For the items that you can get rid of, don’t assume they can be thrown in your everyday trash.
 For example, when cutting down on kitchen items consider how the item can either be donated, sold, recycled, or reused.
-If you don’t want to think about it, use a service that sorts and hauls your unwanted clutterfor you.
+If you don’t want to think about it, use a service that sorts and hauls your unwanted clutter for you.

-· Eliminate plastic bags
+2. Eliminate plastic bags

-Plastic takes hundreds of years to break down and when placed in a landfill emits toxic chemicals, yet we still choose plastic bags for sheer convenience (though more and more local governments are passing bans on single use plastic bags!!).
+Plastic takes hundreds of years to break down and when placed in a landfill emits toxic chemicals, yet we still choose plastic bags for sheer convenience (though more and more local governments are passing bans on single-use plastic bags!).
 When shopping, say no to plastic bags and invest in a few reusable shopping bags instead.
 Reusable shopping bags are an inexpensive eco-friendly alternative to “disposable” plastic bags.

 Do you also use plastic zipper storage bags to pack your lunch?
 If so, opt for Bio Bags, reusable silicone bags or sealable glass containers.
-There are even reusable eating utensilsout there that are perfect for a work lunch or small parties.
+There are even reusable eating utensils out there that are perfect for a work lunch or small parties.

-· Buy local
+3. Buy local

 Buying local is a great way to support regional farmers, as it provides economic opportunities and helps reduce the environmental impact of the agricultural market.
 Produce grown non-locally had to be transported to the grocery store from somewhere further away, thus contributing to greater carbon emissions.

 Additionally, when you buy local, you are helping to preserve smaller farm land that otherwise would have been used for industry and commercial purposes.
-These lands allow nearby wildlife to prosper without having to worry about industrial disruptions which would most likely result in a loss of wildlife habitats.
-Farmer’s marketspromote sustainability and are a very important part of the community.
+These lands allow nearby wildlife to prosper without having to worry about industrial disruptions which would most likely result in a loss of wildlife habitats. farmers markets promote sustainability and are a very important part of the community.

-· Support local businesses
+4. Support local businesses

-· Use alternative transportation
+5. Use alternative transportation

-Those living in the heart of Atlanta know the horrors that can come with owning a car in such a large city.
-On top of regular maintenance fees and gas, you also have the privilege of paying for a parking spot everywhere you go.
+Those who live in the heart of a large, American city know the horrors that can come with owning a car in a populated space.
+On top of regular maintenance fees and heightened gas prices, you also have the privilege of paying for a parking spot everywhere you go.
 Not only does this get expensive, it’s also detrimental to the Atlanta’s air quality.

-· Try growing your own plants
+6. Grow your own plants

 In the city, you don’t have acres of land at your disposal; however, you’d be surprised what you can grow inside an apartment.
 Herbs are a very popular choice for novice gardeners, as it not only provides you with fresh herbs to cook with, but it also gives your apartment a lovely touch of green.

-For those with a green thumb, join a local community gardenwhere you can garden your own fruit and vegetables.
+For those with a green thumb, join a local community garden where you can garden your own fruit and vegetables.
 Some community gardens even have space for group composting.